magma/magma/docs/readmes/feg/s1ap_federated_tests.md

 components of Magma: AGW, Orc8r and FeG.

-Currently, these tests are in an experimental phase, so we are only testing the connectivity of AGW - Orc8r - FeG, and we are able to run the following tests using the S1AP tester and our mock HSS.
+Currently, these tests are in an experimental phase, so we are only testing the connectivity of AGW - Orc8r - FeG, and we are able to run the basic authentication related tests using the S1AP tester and our mock HSS.

-- An attach/detach test
-- An attach/detach test with multiple UEs (for 32 UEs)

 ## Architecture